 For Au Pairs, Mother’s Helps

-Placements in UK, continental Europe, Australia & New Zealand
+Placements in UK, continental Europe, China, Australia & New Zealand

 If you are a flexible person, who is easy to live with, has a good amount of experience with children and good references to prove this, then we would like to hear from you!

 Heavenly Au Pairs & Nannies is one of the larger Au Pair/ Nanny Agencies.
-We place hundreds of candidates into families in the UK each year and enjoy a high success rate with approximately 95% of placements being very happy on both sides.
+We place hundreds of candidates into families and enjoy a high success rate with approximately 95% of placements being very happy on both sides.

-Au-pairing is a great way of achieving a fullfilling work and travel year.
+Au-pairing is a great way of achieving a fulfilling gap year adventure; only through living with a family and sharing in their life and activities can you really get to know the culture of that country and become fluent in how the locals really speak.
 We also offer live-in nanny, mother’s help, elderly companion and housekeeper positions.

 Heavenly Au Pairs is a member of BAPAA (British Au Pair Agencies’ Association) IAPA (International Au Pair Association) and APNA (Association of Prime Nanny Agencies)

 We are based in London and are registered in the UK – Company number 0801418.
-We offer positions throughout London, Great Britain & Northern Ireland.
+We offer positions throughout London, Great Britain & Northern Ireland and also continental Europe, China, New Zealand and Australia.

 Au pair placement